Alamantus/local-rpg/README.md

 `npm run start` will build the host and client and start running the host Electron app.
 `npm run dev` will start webpack watchers and the host Electron app, which will refresh on every change to `build` folder.

-Access client by going to localhost (or host computer's local IP address on network) at port 3000
+Access player client by going to localhost at the port you entered or using the "Players connect to" url on the Electron app while the device is connected to the same WiFi/network as the host.

 ## Contribution